Skip to content

 New HVAC contractors typically spend $200–300 on basic HVAC tools and safety equipment.
 The amount you spend on advanced tools depends on what kinds of services you provide.

 To run a successful HVAC business, you need to set prices that cover your expenses and make your business profitable.
-Here’s how to start pricing HVAC jobs:
+Here are some common pricing strategies you can use for HVAC jobs:

 • Research your competitors to find out average prices in your area

-• Determine what markup you need to meet your profit margin goals
+• Determine what markup you need for a healthy HVAC business profit margin

 • Figure out what optional services you can offer to increase your total quote prices